I am so excited to share with you this crochet plant pot cover pattern!

 You don’t need gauge for this project.

-- The pattern is written in us terms, However the hook size is in mm
+- The pattern is written in us terms,

 - You need to put a stitch marker at the last stitch of each round to mark the end of the round. since we will be working with continuous rounds with no slip stitch at the end of each round